Mikerniker/Encode_Solana_Bootcamp_HW/Week1_Intro_to_Solana_Blockchain_Rust/Day1/README.md

 - Regular audits and monitoring of game transactions to detect any suspicious activities.
 - Implement penalties for cheating, such as forfeiting assets or being temporarily banned from the game.

-2. Do you feel that Central Bank Digital Currencies (CBDCs) are a move towards decentralisation?
-Will they help or hinder adoption of other cryptocurrencies?
+**2. Do you feel that Central Bank Digital Currencies (CBDCs) are a move towards decentralisation?
+Will they help or hinder adoption of other cryptocurrencies?**

 Move Towards Decentralization:
 - CBDCs represent a digitized form of fiat currency issued by central banks.
 - While they introduce digital innovations, they are not inherently decentralized as they are controlled and regulated by